-Then what are some of the challenges of this type of translation?
+Then what are some of the challenges to this type of translation?

-Well, a few of the most common issues are represented by:
+Well, a few of the most common issues are:

 - technical knowledge: specialized documents imply a high level of subject knowledge as well as mastery of the relevant terminology and writing conventions;

-- time limitations: technical documents are not rarely subjected to time constraints and tight deadlines, often related to release of new products or need to transmit information to readers in a quick manner;
+- time limitations: technical documents are subjected to time constraints and tight deadlines, often related to release of new products or the need to quickly transmit information to readers

-- legal considerations: errors in technical texts can result in damage to property, financial loss, injury or even loss of life; e.g.: mistranslations of medical texts or user’s manuals for heavy machinery, etc.
+- legal considerations: errors in technical texts can result in damage to property, financial loss, injury or even loss of life; e.g.: mistranslations of medical texts or user’s manuals for heavy machinery.

 Now, what can you do to eliminate some of these issues?

-First of all, hire a professional language service provider specialized in technical translation or, even better, who has previously translated your specific type of terminology.
+First of all, hire a professional language service provider specialized in technical translations, or even better, one who has previously translated your specific type of terminology.

-The CAT tools will help provide terminology consistency and re-use frequently translated phrases or concepts.
-They will also decrease the deadline for the translation of your documents.
+CAT tools will help provide terminology consistency and re-use frequently translated phrases or concepts.
+They will also decrease the time needed to meet deadlines for the translation of your documents.